ismaelbalaghni/buildenv/doc/cli.md

 The **buildenv** tools comes with a command-line interface, described on this page.

 This interface is supported by the different ways to invoke the **buildenv** tool:
-* by calling one of the generated loading scripts:
+* by calling one of the generated [loading scripts](scripts):
   * on Linux: `./buildenv.sh <args>`
   * on Windows: `buildenv.cmd <args>`
 * by calling the **`buildenv`** command once the venv is loaded:
   * in venv: `buildenv <args>`
-* by launching manually the python loading scripts (as described by bootstrap instructions):
+* by launching manually the python loading script (as described by bootstrap instructions):
   * bootstrap script: `python buildenv-loader.py <args>`

 ## General arguments